 Note: You may want to tweak this slightly depending on the growth stage of your blog.
 Original content can be more effective once you have a larger audience.
 But, it’s a good starting point.

 For example, if you know that lengthy list based posts seem to do well for your competitors, your next article should have a similar style and structure.

-After publishing four of these types of posts, you can add in an original op-ed article covering a controversial issue in your niche.
+After publishing four of these posts, you can add in an original op-ed article covering a controversial issue in your niche.

 For the reverse engineering process to be successful, you need to follow 3 steps:

-- Figure out what content already works in your niche
+- Figure out what content performs well in your niche

 - Analyze the content to find out what makes it successful

 - Use these findings to inspire your own content

 Let’s dive deeper into each of these three steps:

 Step #1: Figure out what content is already successful in your niche